Launch Special14 days of Enterprise free with every signup.

 Tier requirements

-• Hard refresh: Pro or Enterprise.
+• Hard refresh: Seller, Pro, or Enterprise.

 • Dashboard widget: Seller, Pro, or Enterprise (hidden silently on Free / Collector).